 Research in History, Culture and Communication

-Our researchers participate in joint research programs within the Faculty and are actively involved in interfaculty and interuniversity - often international - research activities and projects.
-The Faculty's research centres serve as a platform for scholarly debate and exchange.
+Our researchers also participate with other academics, in joint research programs within and outside of the Faculty.
+They are actively involved in interfaculty and interuniversity - often international - research activities and projects.
+The Faculty's research centres serve as a platform for these scholarly debates and exchanges.

 The Faculty highly values the fertile interface between research, research training and education.
 All tenured faculty members teach in our Bachelor and/or Master programmes.
 The Research Master Sociology of Culture, Media and the Arts offers talented students the opportunity to qualify for a career in research.